Egypt court sends 75 to death, 47 to life over 2013 protest

-CAIRO (AP) — An Egyptian court has sentenced 75 people to death, including top leaders of the outlawed Muslim Brotherhood, for their involvement in a 2013 sit-in protest.
+CAIRO (AP) — An Egyptian court on Saturday sentenced 75 people to death, including top leaders of the outlawed Muslim Brotherhood, for their involvement in a 2013 sit-in protest by Islamists that was broken up by security forces in an operation that left at least 600 people dead.

-Mahmoud Abu Zaid, a photojournalist known as “Shawkan,” received five years imprisonment, meaning he will walk free for time served.
+Mahmoud Abu Zaid, a photojournalist known as “Shawkan” whose detention has been decried by rights groups at home and abroad, received five years in prison.
+He was detained in August 2013, meaning that he should walk free within days for time served.

-The sit-in was staged by supporters of Mohammed Morsi, a Brotherhood stalwart who became Egypt’s first freely elected president in 2012 but was ousted a year later by the military, then led by President Abdel-Fattah el-Sissi.
+The sit-in at a square in a Cairo suburb was staged by supporters of Mohammed Morsi, a Brotherhood stalwart.
+He became Egypt’s first freely elected president in 2012 but was ousted a year later by the military, then led by President Abdel-Fattah el-Sissi, following days of street protests calling on him to step down.

 Most Read Nation & World Stories